Caibospoem/react_learning/docs/docker-compose.md

 docker compose down -v
 ```

-This will remove SQLite and uploaded files in `backend_data` volume.
+This also removes SQLite data and uploaded files in `backend_data`.